ikizhvatov/rpi-home-router/README.md

 9. Fail2Ban intrusion prevention for SSH
 10. Landline on a softphone client on laptop/smartphone (also works over VPN connection)
 11. Pruned unused services and network configuraiton
+12. Building and running a 64-bit kernel definitely improves routing performance (from 100% to 50% ksoftirq thread CPU use at 250 Mb/s client download)

 ## Things to solve